vkakerbeck/tbp.monty/docs/how-monty-works/monty/reference-frame-transformations.md

 This is the rotation of the currently sensed feature relative to the object model in the LM (feature_rel_world * object_rel_model, see code [here](https://github.com/thousandbrainsproject/tbp.monty/blob/main/src/tbp/monty/frameworks/models/evidence_matching/hypotheses_displacer.py#L141-L142)).
 The learning module uses its pose hypothesis to transform the feature relative to the world into its object's reference frame so that it can recognize the object in any orientation and location in the world, independent of where it was learned.

 > [!NOTE]
-> For a description of these transforms in mathematical notation, see our preprint [Thousand-Brains Systems: Sensorimotor Intelligence for Rapid, Robust Learning and Inference](https://arxiv.org/abs/2507.04494).
+> For a description of these transforms in mathematical notation, see our pre-print [Thousand-Brains Systems: Sensorimotor Intelligence for Rapid, Robust Learning and Inference](https://arxiv.org/abs/2507.04494).

 > [!NOTE]